 Geocoder: Simple and consistent geocoding library written in Python.

-If you have sensitive data with HIPA or PII information, you will want to use Option 2 or Option 3.
+If you have sensitive data with HIPA or PII information, you will want to use one of the other options.